coste-v/kubernetes_infra_tutorial/Part1.md

       image: redis:alpine3.10
 ```

-Let's explain a bit the configuration !
+Let's explain a bit this configuration !
 This yaml file describe a Pod resource.
-We need to give the resource a name and optionally, we can give it some labels.
+Kubernetes with use the describtion provided by this file to create our Pod.
+Kubernetes expects the resource to have a name (redis-server).
+Optionnaly, we can give it some labels.

 Here, we chose to label our pod with an app label having the value "redis".
-This will be useful a bit later.
+Labels work like flags : by labelling resources with the same value we make Kubernetes administrate them coherently.
+This first label will be useful a little bit later, you'll see !

-Finally, we have some info about the containers we would like to run in our Pod.
+Finally, we have some information about the containers we would like to run in our Pod.
 Here we are running a single container instantiating a redis:alpine3.10 image.

-Let's run this resource and see what happens !
+Let's create this resource :

 ```bash
 kubectl apply -f kubernetes_files/part1/1_pod_redis.yml
 ```

-If we go on K9s, we can see our redis server up and running :
+To see what happened, let's go on K9s:

 ![redis-server](images/part1/redis-server.png)

-Ok, let's interact with our Pod to get a shell inside it and run some redis command :
+As expected, we can see that our redis server is up and running.
+We can interact with our Pod by getting a shell inside it:

 ```bash
 kubectl exec -it redis-server -- /bin/sh
 ```

-And once inside our Pod:
+Once inside our Pod let's run some simple redis command:

 ![inside-redis-server](images/part1/inside-redis-server.png)